OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 **[HtmlSanitizer](https://github.com/mganss/HtmlSanitizer)**

 An open-source .Net library.
-The HTML is cleaned with a white list approach.
+The HTML is cleaned with an "allow list" approach.
 All allowed tags and attributes can be configured.
 The library is unit tested with the OWASP [XSS Filter Evasion Cheat Sheet](https://owasp.org/www-community/xss-filter-evasion-cheatsheet)

 ```csharp
 var sanitizer = new HtmlSanitizer();